 The main difference between static and rotating equipment lies in their movement during operation.
 Static equipment stays in one place and doesn’t move, such as tanks and pipes.
 On the other hand, rotating equipment has moving parts that spin or rotate during operation, like pumps and compressors.

-Static equipment is used for tasks like storage and containment, while rotating equipment is used for tasks like moving fluids or gases and generating mechanical power.
+Static equipment stores or contains materials, while rotating equipment moves fluids or gases and generates mechanical power.
 Both types are important in industrial processes but serve different purposes based on their movement characteristics.

 Two prominent standards in this regard are API standards and ASME codes.
-These standards provide guidelines and best practices for the design, fabrication, installation, and maintenance of rotating equipment, contributing to the overall efficiency and integrity of operations across industries.
+These standards guide the design, installation, and maintenance of rotating equipment, ensuring operational efficiency and integrity.

 PetroSync offers specialized training programs in API standards and ASME codes to help engineers master the design, operation, and maintenance of rotating equipment in the oil and gas industry.
 These training courses cover a wide range of topics related to pumps, compressors, turbines, and other rotating machinery, providing you with valuable insights and practical skills to ensure safe and efficient operation of equipment.